-For over eight years, Nobody Likes Onions has been making audiences laugh at the absurd, the obvious, and the wrong.
-Comedian Patrick Melton, along with other entertainers from Los Angeles and around the world, gather around microphones three times a week to present their unique observations and opinions about current events, pop culture, and real-world experiences in their personal lives.
+For over fifteen years, Nobody Likes Onions has been making audiences laugh at the absurd, the obvious, and the wrong.
+Comedian Patrick Melton, along with other entertainers from Los Angeles, New York, Las Vegas and around the world, gather around microphones three times a week to present their unique observations and opinions about current events, pop culture, and real-world experiences in their personal lives.

 The shows range from engaging and serious, to silly and ridiculous.
 Listen to a few shows and we guarantee you’ll be hooked.

-The show has grown into a massive form of entertainment for it’s tens of thousands of listeners worldwide.
-The culture of NLO extends through the show website, chat room, video streams and the forums on nobodylikesonions.com.
-It continues to be one of the most popular and fastest growing internet comedy radio programs in the world, due to its professional production value, universal content, aggressive marketing and merchandising strategies and word of mouth.
+Nobody Likes Onions continues to be one of the most popular and fastest growing independent internet comedy radio programs in the world, due to its professional production value, universal content, aggressive marketing and merchandising strategies and word of mouth.

 Shows are sometimes pre-recorded, but are usually broadcast live.
 This mix gives the show a dynamic blend of audience interaction and produced content.
 All shows are available as downloads in MP3 format, and are also available to be automatically downloaded to your computer or portable audio player via iTunes or any other podcast software.

 The best way to make sure that you are always getting the newest episodes of NLO as soon as they’re released is to subscribe.
-To subscribe, all you need is a program that can handle podcast subscriptions, such as iTunes, Juice Receiver, Nimiq or something similar.
+To subscribe, all you need is a program that can handle podcast subscriptions, such as a podcast app for iOS or Android, or a podcast directory service, such as Spotify, iTunes, Stitcher or LastFM.

 Just open up your podcast application and type in this feed:

 Many online services also allow you to subscribe to your favorite website or podcast RSS feeds.
-Just login to your aggregator service (like Yahoo!, Newsgator, Odeo, etc.) and add the feed URL above.
+Just login to your aggregator service (like Yahoo!, Google News, etc.) and add the feed URL above.